 A foam roller is very useful to release a large surface of the Fascia.
 It gives good friction to the layer of Fascia and Muscle and increases the circulation of Hyaluronan.

-Myofascial Massage accesses Fascia, muscles, and joints.
+Myofascial Release accesses Fascia, muscles, and joints.
 It can reach from the surface to the deeper layer of Fascia, and release the tightness of muscles and joints all over.
 This technique consists of three types of manipulations: Surface, Point, and Line stimulation.

 After the tension of muscles and joints is released, you will be well aligned and be able to make good posture and move lightly, without pain and restriction.

-A mixture of Myofascial Massage, Acupressure, and Joint Manipulation to reduce muscle tension, and fix skeletal misalignment.
+A mixture of Myofascial Release, Acupressure, and Joint Manipulation to reduce muscle tension, and fix skeletal misalignment.
 It will relieve pain, improve range of motion, and correct posture.
 And it's based on the Japan-originated body fixing method 'Seitai' (整体).